Festival of Interests

 Here’s the next entry in our Festival activity: buildings that have meant something to a member of the Church.
-Nevil Coulson has nominated the Millau Viaduct.
+Stephen Tanno has chosen the Basildon Bell Tower.
 Click here to see this and other entries.

 If you’d like to participate, contact David on 868 237 or firstname.lastname@example.org

 We have a number of events in the plan.
 Keep an eye on this page and the weekly Newssheet for more details and when these will happen.